jamesacampbell/causes-and-effects-hugo/content/post/My-Daily-News-Routine.md

 +++
 title = "My Daily News Routine" date = "2013-09-02T10:10:10"
+updated = "2019-10-26T15:13:10"
 image = "/img/daily-news-routine.jpg"
 description = "The key is paced news via email.
 Yes, email." categories = ["tips"]
 +++
 It is impossible for anyone to keep up with everything that happens every single day.

 Back in 2008, stuck between Youtube videos, tweets, Flickr contacts, etcetera, I realized this.
 I decided to filter out what I really needed daily through a tight collection of RSS feeds and email subscriptions.
 I started with an initial list of 10 to 20 in Google Reader and it grew from there.
 I will skip the growing pains of this method, but trust me, it was hard to find a happy medium between being overwhelmed with content and feeling informed.

 Fast-forward to the present day and I have over 400 RSS feeds residing on my [Fever](http://www.feedafever.com) in over 20 different folder categories, the main being _photography_, _technology_, _art and design_, and _coding_.
 I also have one folder labeled _awesome_ where I have a select few including Seth Godin's blog.
 I will save the full list of my RSS for another post.
 The rest of this post will focus on what I read via email every day.